AhmeddNofal/todoapp/README.md

 ![alt text](https://github.com/AhmeddNofal/todoapp/blob/main/screenshots/scr8.png?raw=true)

+### Reordering a Task

+To reorder a task long press on the task that you wish to reorder until it becomes dragable then drag it to its new place on the list

 ### Setting Reminders

 Setting reminders is crucial when it comes to task management due to the forgetful nature of humans it also makes the